andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_06_Scripting.rst

 Automating the Analysis
 ***********************

-We will now use this updated preprocessing script in a for-loop to analyze all of the subject in our dataset.
+We will now use this updated preprocessing script in a for-loop to analyze all of the subjects in our dataset.
 Use this code:

 ::